carlos-sierra/eadam/readme.txt

 -- load awr data from TAR source file into staging system
 1) place TAR into eadam/stage_system directory (the one that contains this readme.txt)
 2) as SYS, run @eadam_load.sql to create external tables, staging tables and libraries

+-- auto merge awr data from TAR source file into staging system
+1) place TAR into eadam/stage_system directory (the one that contains this readme.txt)
+2) as SYS, run @eadam_automerge.sql to create external tables, staging tables and libraries, and to merge the content of new file to an existing set.

 -- produce report (after loading awr data from TAR file as described above)
 1) navigate to eadam/stage_system directory (the one that contains this readme.txt)